AnanMoktan/mern-aws/README.md

 8. cd frontend
 9. npm install
 10. npm start
-11. NOTE This is basic instruction to run to all future you may need to setup cofiguration files
+11. NOTE This is basic instructions to run for all features you may need to setup cofiguration files.